KRFOSS/kali-docs/nethunter/nethunter-canarsenal/index.md

 ### Can-Utils : CanSniffer

-Used to sniff CAN Traffic.
+Used to sniff CAN Bus Traffic.

 ***CanSniffer - Settings Prerequisite :***